Periods on the pill – are they real or fake?

 So… what is a period?

 Let’s start off by going back to basics.
 We often talk about a typical cycle of 28 days.
 Whilst this is in fact the average, a normal cycle can range from 21 to 35 days.
-The luteal phase, which occurs after ovulation, typically lasts between 10 and 16 days.
+The luteal phase, which occurs after you release an egg, typically lasts between 10 and 16 days.

 Each month your body readies itself for pregnancy, with the thickening of the lining of the uterus (aka womb) in preparation for a fertilised egg.
 When this doesn’t happen, the uterus sheds its lining.
 This is your period and day 1 of your cycle.

-Anovulation is the term used to describe the lack of ovulation within a cycle.
-The most common reason for anovulatory cycles is when you’ve just started menstruating or leading up to the menopause (where periods stop altogether).
+Anovulation is the term used to describe a cycle where you don’t release an egg.
+The most common reason for anovulatory cycles is when you’ve just started menstruating or leading up to the menopause (where periods have stopped altogether for 12 montha).
 Other conditions like polycystic ovary syndrome can cause anovulatory cycles.

-Illness, weight loss, and disruption in sleep patterns can all be perceived as negative situations by the hypothalamus which controls the menstrual cycle, thus preventing the release of an egg: a remarkable evolutionary feature or a judgemental biological bystander?
+Illness, weight loss, and disruption in sleep patterns can all be perceived as negative situations by the hypothalamus which controls the menstrual cycle, and prevents the release of an egg.
+A remarkable evolutionary feature or a judgemental biological bystander?
 Maybe a bit of both!

-Occasional anovulation will often go undetected but if you’re not using hormonal contraception and are experiencing erratic, infrequent periods or no periods at all over a few months then speak to your doctor.
+Occasional anovulation will often go undetected but if you’re not using hormonal contraception and are experiencing erratic, infrequent periods or no periods at all over 3 months then speak to your doctor.

 Why do we have periods?